Aashi24/shreyakr-portfolio/Assignment2.md

 # 1. Government Debt Bar Chart

-The barchart represents the Debt to GDP ratios of countries in any given year well but it is not suitable to show the variantion year on year.
+The barchart represents the Debt to GDP ratios of countries in any given year well but it is not suitable to show the variation year on year.
 It is also not suitable to visualize multiple values corresponding to the same entity (multiple values corresponding to the same country, here).
 The colors can be used more prudently to tell a pressing story i.e how some countries are borrowing more than they should be.
 What I really like about this chart is how it limits eye travel since the values are written above each bar.
 However, the title could have been more clear and descriptive.

 # 2. Beeswarm Chart